Unstructured-IO/unstructured/docs/source/bricks.rst

 ------------------

 The ``partition_docx`` partitioning brick pre-processes Microsoft Word documents saved in the ``.docx`` format.
-This staging brick uses a combination of the styling information in the document and the structure of the text to determine the type of a text element.
+This partition brick uses a combination of the styling information in the document and the structure of the text to determine the type of a text element.
 The ``partition_docx`` can take a filename or file-like object as input, as shown in the two examples below.